Dispersed Structured Light for Hyperspectral 3D Imaging: Hyperspectral 3D Reconstruction

 Figure~\ref{fig:hyper_reconstruction}(c) shows the intensity graph of a camera pixel $p$ for varying index of the scanline patterns: $[I_1(p,c), \cdots, I_{K_s}(p,c)]$.
 For the first-order cases ($m=-1\text{ or }1$), the intensity stems from a specific wavelength $\lambda$, hence narrow-band illumination.

 \paragraph{Index Mapping for First-order Diffraction} { We exploit first-order diffractions for accurate hyperspectral reconstruction.
-To this end, we find the scanline pattern index $i$ of which $m$-order diffracted light with wavelength $\lambda$ illuminates the camera pixel $p$.
+We find the scanline pattern index $i$ of which $m$-order diffracted light with wavelength $\lambda$ illuminates the camera pixel $p$.
 In fact, we already obtained this index mapping in the form of the correspondence function $\psi$:

 where $\delta_{m,i}$ is the corresponding scanline pattern index and $\texttt{px2index}$ is the conversion function that simply returns the scanline pattern index that lights up at the input projector pixel location.